swimmingly/swimmingly.github.io/_pages/other/overview.md

 In a centralized state, everyone delegates his power to representatives by voting or submission.
 Delegates meet in central bodies to make decisions collectively for everyone.
 This mixing of political and legal fate contradicts the individualist principles of independence, self-determination, and self-government by exercise of non-negotiable rights.

 Decisions are applied to people according to their varying levels of power.
 One who delegates his power sacrifices what he most needs to live.
 It is a contemptible act, rendering him subhuman and minimally powerful.
-It implies a death wish.
-Eventually it obliges politicians to take it as a command.
+It implies a wish for slavery and death.
+It obliges politicians to take it as a command.
+Monopolized, debt-based currency is an efficient means of executing it.

-A centralized state poisons any individualist ideas it handles with collectivism.
+A centralized state laces any individualist ideas it handles with collectivism.
 The poison accumulates, ultimately killing the individualist core of the way of life.

 Small and set apart, a centralized state is a single point of attack on an entire population.
 Psychopathic and increasingly bold collectivists take advantage of it.
-The centralized design causes corruption, conspiracy, tyranny.
+Centralization guarantees corruption, conspiracy, tyranny.

 ### solution